Gebrüder Thonet: Thonet today

-In 2006 Gebrüder Thonet becomes Thonet GmbH.
-Today, Thorsten Muck runs the company with its head offices and production facilities in Frankenberg/Eder (Germany).
-Michael Thonet's direct descendants in the fifth and sixth generation remain involved in the company's business as associates and sales partners.
-The collection still comprises famous bentwood furniture, tubular steel classics from the Bauhaus era, and current designs by famous contemporary architects and designers.
+In 2006, Gebrüder Thonet became Thonet GmbH.
+The company is currently managed by Thorsten Muck at its headquarters in Frankenberg/Eder, Germany.
+Michael Thonet’s descendants in the fifth and sixth generations remain involved as associates and sales partners.
+The company’s collection includes bentwood furniture, tubular steel classics from the Bauhaus era, as well as contemporary designs by internationally known architects and designers.